Attention: You need JavaScript enabled to use this site.

 Once we have registered the death we may need additional information from you depending on the total amount of the balances held at the West Brom, in the name of the deceased, before releasing funds.
 Please see the table below for further information.

-Total balance of the account(s) held Documentation needed Where to obtain the documentation Additional Information
+Total balance of the account(s) held | Documentation needed | Where to obtain the documentation | Additional Information |

-Up to and including £5,000 Statutory Declaration (if probate is not required).
-We will send this to you once the death has been registered.
-Alternatively, you can obtain a copy by calling us on 0345 241 3784 or visiting one of our branches.
-If there is a Will, the Statutory Declaration needs to be completed and signed by the Executor(s).
-If there is no Will, it must be completed by the next of kin.
+Up to and including £5,000 | A standard Statutory Declaration form completed by the person beneficially entitled to the funds.
+If there is no will, it should be completed by the next of kin. | We will send this to you once the death has been registered.
+Alternatively, you can obtain a copy by calling us on 0345 241 3784 or visiting one of our branches. | If there is a Will, the Statutory Declaration needs to be completed and signed by the Executor(s).
+If there is no Will, it must be completed by the next of kin. |

-£5,001 up to and including £29,999.99 Statutory Declaration (if probate is not required).
-As above.
-In addition to the above,the signatures of the Executor(s) or next of kin need to be witnessed by a solicitor, Commissioner for Oaths or Authorised County Court Official.
-The witness may charge for this service.
+£5,000.01 up to and including £30,000.00 | A Statutory Declaration, which must be sworn in front of a Solicitor, Commissioner of Oaths or County Court Official. | As above. | In addition to the above,the signatures of the Executor(s) or next of kin need to be witnessed by a solicitor, Commissioner for Oaths or Authorised County Court Official.
+The witness may charge for this service. |

-Above £30,000.00 Original Grant of Probate or Letters of Administration.
-The Probate Registry Office.
-You may instruct a legal adviser to obtain the Grant of Probate or you may wish to apply to the Probate Registry yourself.
-The legal adviser will charge for this service and a fee will be payable on application for the Grant of Probate.
+Above £30,000.00 | A Grant of Probate where the deceased has left a will.
+This is usually managed by the Executor named in the will.
+Where there is no will for the deceased, Letters of Administration are required. | The Probate Registry Office. | You may instruct a legal adviser to obtain the Grant of Probate or you may wish to apply to the Probate Registry yourself.
+The legal adviser will charge for this service and a fee will be payable on application for the Grant of Probate. |

 Please note that we are unable to change the deceased customer’s account into the name(s) of the Personal Representative(s).
 If the Personal Representative(s) does not have an existing West Brom account they can open a new account with us into which the balance(s) can be paid.
 This will be subject to account terms and conditions, including verification of the identity of the Personal Representative(s).

 If you require payment for Funeral Director expenses or for any other expenses, such as flowers or catering, we are able to provide you with a cheque, from the deceased’s account, made payable to the Funeral Director or supplier, on receipt of the invoice.
 If you require payment for Probate Fees, we require a completed withdrawal form signed by an Executor and a cheque or a same day electronic payment will be produced with the payee as HM Courts & Tribunal Services.
-We are also able to pay Inheritance Tax on receipt of a tax demand, which will be paid as instructed by HM Revenue and Customs (as long as there are enough funds in the account).
+We are also able to pay Inheritance Tax on receipt of a tax demand (IHT423), which will be paid as instructed by HM Revenue and Customs (as long as there are enough funds in the account).
 Please visit one of our branches or post the invoice(s) to the Head Office address.

 An account(s) will be closed when the Society has received all relevant documentation and all Personal Representatives have been identified.
 For further information please refer to the ‘Identification for a Personal Representative’ section of our Help and advice following bereavement leaflet.